 - Notify your insurance company immediately after the accident, but stick to the basic facts.
 Do not discuss fault or details about the crash until you can speak with an attorney.

-- Collect as much evidence as you can, like photos of the crash, to include with your claim.
+- Collect as much evidence as possible, like photos of the crash, to include with your claim.

 - File the claim within the insurance carrier’s deadlines.
 If you decide to sue, know your state’s statute of limitations for personal injury lawsuits.